ptday412/gitOps/README.md

-This repository manages mainifest files for Kubernetes cluster.
+### This repository manages mainifest files for Kubernetes cluster with ArgoCD.